IgorKravtsov/VaultX/README.md

-# VaultX
+# VaultX - secure password manager

-A Flutter application that allows users to store their passwords securely.
+An application that allows users to store their passwords securely.
 The app uses AES encryption to encrypt your passwords.
 It also uses biometric authentication to ensure that only the user can access their passwords.
 The app will be available on Android, iOS and desktop.